sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ###Using Bower

 Now let's include a few libraries in our HTML file: jQuery, Underscore, and Bootstrap.
-Inside of `funWithBootstrap` run:
+Inside of `funWithBootstrap`, run:

 ```bash
 bower install jquery underscore bootstrap